-A major organizational decision with profound implications for privacy in the PMI is who will hold the data and biospecimens and take responsibility for privacy.
+A major organizational decision with important implications for privacy in the PMI is who will hold the data and biospecimens and take responsibility for privacy.
 We recognize that there may be multiple databases (for patient data, for specimens, etc.), multiple data controllers, and different management and technical structures for the PMI.
 For example, the September 2015 report of a PMI Working Group includes this paragraph suggesting a hub-and-spoke model.

 To facilitate data access, data normalization, and participant engagement, the Working Group recommends that the PMI-CP follow a "hub-and-spoke" model that has a Coordinating Center to provide a single point of contact for coordinating data, biospecimens, participant communication and engagement, and research studies.
 The Working Group encourages NIH to consider novel collaborations with not-for-profit and commercial organizations to achieve state-of-the-art analysis methods, scientific rigor, elastic storage and compute capabilities, and technological expertise.
-For data storage and access, the Working Group recommends the PMI-CP pursue a hybrid data and analytics architecture that leverages both centralized data storage of core data while preserving federated access to additional data at the nodes across the network, as needed by specific studies.
-This hybrid model would accelerate execution of many research queries but still allow detailed data access for queries not addressable through the current data common data models.
-12
+For data storage and access, the Working Group individuals under, for example, HIPAA.
+Further, FTC jurisdictional limits mean that many PMI research institutions are not subject to FTC enforcement powers.